-As a result of lower occupancy levels and greater choice, the office occupier has also become more discerning in recent years, a trend that is expected to continue during 2023.
-Office occupiers now wish to benefit from strong sustainability credentials for their accommodation as well as surrounding amenity and top-quality space.
-This is particularly the case for large corporate tenants but is increasingly becoming a key factor for smaller businesses too.
+Occupational uncertainty remains across the sector, as businesses continue to transition to new working patterns.
+Tenants have also become more discerning in recent years, with occupiers now wishing to benefit from strong sustainability credentials, as well as surrounding amenities and top-quality space.
+This is particularly the case for large corporate tenants, but it is increasingly becoming a key factor for smaller businesses too.